NeuralNoble/NeuralNoble.github.io/docs/index.md

   <p style="text-align: center; font-size: 25px; margin: 0px;"><strong>Aman Anand</strong></p>
   <p style="text-align: center; margin: 0px;">
-I’m a Computer Science Student ,based in Bangalore, with a deep passion for understanding how the universe around us works.
-Currently, I’m teaching myself machine learning and deep learning, driven by curiosity and a desire to build and improve technologies.
-I thrive on pushing the boundaries of what’s possible and exploring new frontiers in tech.
+I’m a curious and hands-on AI/ML learner with a deep interest in deep learning, computer vision, and generative AI.
+I love building intelligent systems, thinking in terms of agents and pipelines, and constantly pushing to understand how things work under the hood.
 </p>
 </p>